arghodaketech/tpass/README.md

 # tpass
 It is a python based terminal Password manager for linux.
-Credentials are stored in 'Groups'.
-Each group can hold multiple credentials.
+You can store multiple passwords organised in groups.
+Credentials are encrypted using AES.
 You can also store additional details attached to a credential in plain text or encrypted format.
+Good Practise to store password would be to use the site name as the credential name and store the username as an addtitional detail in encrypted format.

 ## Prerequisites
 * Python3